Banyan Tree Seychelles

 Nestled in Intendance Bay on Mahe Island, Banyan Tree Seychelles has gorgeous views with white beaches, swaying palm trees and lush tropical forest, which all combine to provide a rare taste of paradise.

 The accommodation is in 60 stunning pool villas which mix contemporary, colonial and ’plantation’ décor, from high sloping ceilings, airy verandas and louvered doors, using ethnic woven textiles.
 The eclectic villa interiors provide a true sense of place, allowing you to experience Banyan Tree’s signature blend of romance, rejuvenation and exotic sensuality in Seychellois style.

 Mahé offers the perfect introduction to the Seychelles with its steep mountain backbone, slopes carpeted with lush tropical vegetation and sweeping coastline fringed by palm trees.
-The resort covers an area of approximately 117 hectares on the island's south western coastline with a fabulous beach frontage of 800 meters overlooking what has been described as one of the 10 most beautiful beaches in the world.
+The resort covers an area of approximately 117 hectares on the island's south western coastline with a fabulous beach frontage of 800 metres overlooking what has been described as one of the 10 most beautiful beaches in the world.

 Commanding a majestic view of the Indian Ocean, the 60 luxuriously furnished pool villas have recently been refurbished and are perched on hilly terrain amid exotic flora and fauna.
 These villas combine the very best of Seychellois architecture – contemporary, colonial and 'plantation' decor – from high sloping ceilings, airy verandas and louvered doors to ethnic woven textiles.
 There are also some two bedded double pool villas which would suit a family or small group.
 All have a variety of amenities.